lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 rotary_sensitivity
 ~~~~~~~~~~~~~~~~~~

-Adjust the sensitivity for rotary encoders in 1/256 unit.
+Adjust sensitivity for rotary encoders in 1/256 unit.
 It means, 128: slow down the rotary to half, 512: speeds up to double, 256: no change

 .. raw:: html